 - Best Foundation for Pale Skin

-The Best Foundations for Pale or Translucent Skin
+The Best Foundation for Pale Skin

 Now, don’t get me wrong – there is a huge range of foundations for pale skin, in fact, we’re really quite fortunate in that respect.
 Deeper tones tend to suffer the most, having the least amount of options to choose from (until Fenty Beauty came along and shook the game up, well done RiRi).
 However, if you’re as pale as I am, you’ll probably find that even most brands’ ideas of fair are often a healthy looking tan for us pasty-faced gals, leaving you with that awful orange foundation line somewhere along your neck.

 But don’t give up hope just yet!
 We put a range of foundations for pale skin to the test to see what brands are worthy of our porcelain skin.
 Say hello to flawless, natural-looking pigments and goodbye to mismatched foundations!
 Discover the best foundation for pale skin, here at Cosmetify.

 Revlon’s Color Stay Foundation makes the most idyllic everyday foundation.
 Arriving in two skin type ranges, you’ll find a variety of 22 beautifying shades that pretty much cover the colour spectrum.